gdiggs/lasagna/README.md

 #### For the Lasagna

-1. Put a layer of noodles in a 9 X 13 pan, a layer of meat sauce, layer of bechamel and a layer of grated parmesean and mozzarella cheese then repeat all the layers twice more.
+1. Put a layer of meat sauce in a 9x13 pan, a layer of bechamel, and a layer of grated parmesean and mozzarella.
+Top with a layer of noodles to fully cover the pan (overlap if necessary).
+Repeat all the layers twice more, but do not put the lasagna noodles on the top layer (you should have cheese on the top).
 On the second layer, after the cheese, add a layer of parsley.
-Cover with foil.
+1. Spray a sheet of foil with the cooking spray and cover the pan.
 1. Bake at 375 degrees for 30 minutes.
 Uncover, bake 20 minutes more.
 Let stand 10 minutes before cutting.

 You can also prepare this lasagna the day before and store it in the fridge.
 Increase the first baking step to 40 minutes.